-(The following draft article by Catherine Wessinger appears as Chapter Two in the book How the Millennium Comes Violently (New York: Seven Bridges Press, 2000).
+(The following draft article by Catherine Wessinger appears as Chapter Three in the book How the Millennium Comes Violently (New York: Seven Bridges Press, 2000).
 This paper may be cited, but please cite this draft which was last revised January 13, 1998.
 This article differs somewhat from the chapter published in the book.)

 “Those who cannot remember the past are condemned to repeat it.”

-Sign at the Jonestown pavillion.
+Sign at the Jonestown pavilion.